bs-production/healthy-template-builder/README.md

 ### Open up Terminal
 - Navigate to the folder - type cd  and then follow these instructions http://osxdaily.com/2011/03/02/drag-drop-finder-items-into-the-terminal-for-their-full-path/  - just drag your folder into the terminal
+- next type sudo npm install - This is going to install all the goodies we need.
 - next type "gulp mega-build"

 ## New index